d-roho/CSGOPredictor/README.md

 -> (Fix | Low Priority) Miscellaneous minor bugs - A:- All Ts dead and bomb will be defused in time.
 Prediction should default to win for CT.
 Probable fix - adding 'bomb' to GSI config to get necessary data for this fix or something similar.

 Ideas:

 -> Update Predictors instead of recollecting every time (CSGO GSI may have the functionality, check how they did it)

--> Bypass creation of dictionary (CSGO GSI may already do this for us)

 -> Java GSI - there seem to be many java programs to interact with CSGO GSI.
 THey may be more efficient in this usecase.

 -> HTTP Security (make more robust for deployment)

--> Make program Team Size agnostic (currently requires 10 players in server to function).
-Would improve compatibility, just need to replace hardcoding.